Send us an email:

 How to obtain CE marking for medical software under the EU MDR or IVDR?

-Medical Device Software (MDSW) refers to software applications that are an integral part of a medical device or intended for use in the diagnosis, monitoring, treatment, or prevention of diseases.
+Medical Device Software (MDSW) refers to software applications that are an integral part of a medical device or standalone software intended for use in the diagnosis, monitoring, treatment, or prevention of diseases.
 These software systems play a crucial role in modern healthcare, facilitating tasks such as data analysis, image processing, treatment planning, and more.

 However, due to their critical impact on patient safety and health outcomes, MDSW is subject to rigorous regulatory requirements to ensure their reliability, accuracy, and compliance with medical standards.
 This includes adherence to the European Union's Medical Device Regulation (MDR) or In Vitro Diagnostic Regulation (IVDR) for devices marketed in the EU.
 Understanding and meeting these regulatory standards is essential for manufacturers and developers of MDSW and necessary for obtaining the CE-marking demonstrating product's regulatory compliance.